Univer Inter#

 Configuration#

-Univer Inter can be configured in a huge number different ways via the Univer Inter app on the Customer Portal.
+Univer Inter can be configured in a huge number different ways via the Univer Inter app.

 Off: Output is disabled.